Main Building (St. Edward's University): Other features

 The central tower rises from the rear of the building, its lower levels protruding from the south face.
 The first four stories of the tower are round and embedded in the building, supported by two heavy limestone buttresses.
 Near the roofline, a ring of blind arches forms a transition to a freestanding octagonal upper section; only this upper portion is visible from the front of the building.
 The walls of the upper section are pierced by an octagonal open arcade of Gothic arches, topped with an encircling corbelled cornice.
 Above the cornice, the roof forms a steep octagonal pyramid, pierced by four small gabled windows, and topped by a cross-shaped finial.

 The sides and rear of the building are faced with brick rather than limestone, excepting the lower portion of the tower and its buttresses.
-The windows and gables on the other faces are similar but simplified versions of the those found on the main facade.
+The windows and gables on the other faces are similar but simplified versions of those found on the main facade.